vijay-eis/rfcs/text/0000-localizing-api-messages.md

 * Translation files MUST be placed under translations/\<Backend Module Name\>, relative to the root of the repo.
   The files are being stored under a folder named after the module/repo to avoid having conflicts when using the same message key across multiple backend modules.
-* Translation file name MUST be [language code]-[country code].[extension]
+* Translation file name MUST be named [language code]-[country code].[extension]
+The language code and country code MUST adhere to  [IETF Language Tag standard](https://en.wikipedia.org/wiki/IETF_language_tag)
-  where `language code` is an ISO 639 two-letter language code, `country code` is an ISO 3166 two-letter country code and `extension` is the appropriate extension for the file format.
-For example, in `ll-CC.json`, ‘ll’ is the language code, ‘CC’ country code and `json` is the extension
+  and `extension` is the appropriate extension for the file format.
 #### Translations
 * Translation message keys MUST be a valid string
 * Message Values in the translation file MUST be formatted according to the [ICU](https://icu.unicode.org)  standard